Skip to main content

 Rotate

-Use these tools in conjunction with moving G to place the House at an appropriate position.
+Use these tools combined with move G to place the Home in a suitable position.

 Hide model